phpList/phplist-hosted-api/README.md

 # phplist-hosted-api

 SOAP API for phpList.com Hosted accounts.
-This API is not supported by self-hosted versions of phpList (see the REST API v1&2).
+This API is not supported by self-hosted versions of phpList (see the REST API).

 ## Requirements